 And let’s not forget the nearby Marina Bay Sands.
-If you’ve watched Crazy Rich Asians—a persona you’ll have to summon to stay at this luxury hotel & casino!—you’ve probably seen this extraordinarily unique three-towered structure topped with a boat-like rooftop.
+If you’ve watched Crazy Rich Asians—a persona you’ll have to summon to stay at this luxury hotel & casino!—you’ve seen this extraordinary hotel.
+The unique three-towered structure, topped with its boat-like rooftop, is unmissable.

 #4: Innovative attractions

-It’s not a secret that Singapore’s got some tremendously cool stuff that you just won’t find anywhere else in the world.
+It’s no secret: Singapore’s got some tremendously cool attractions you won’t find anywhere else in the world.
 Case in point: Gardens by the Bay.